wolfSSL/wolfssl/IDE/WORKBENCH/README.md

 \#ifdef WOLFSSL\_VXWORKS block, a new GenerateSeed() function will need to be defined in wolfcrypt/src/random.c.

+8. Include Entropy:
+    - Create a new project, similar to step 1 but choose VxWorks Source Build Project as the type of project instead of VxWorks Image Project.

+    - In the project directory, double click "Source Build Configuration" and under os > core > CORE\_KERNEL Menu > VxWorks Kernel Component Configuration find "Inject entropy in interrupts".
+Double click this.

+    - Go back to your VIP project.
+Right click the project and select "Properties".

+    - In "Properties", select "Project References".
+Check the box next to the new project you created.
+Click "Ok".

+    - Rebuild the project.

 ####3 Testing wolfSSL with VxWorks:
 #####3.1 wolfCrypt Test and Benchmark Applications
 The wolfCrypt test application will test each of the cryptographic algorithms and output the status for each as a success or failure.
 The benchmark application will output the runtime of the cryptographic algorithms in milliseconds.

 1. Include the following at the top of usrAppInit.c: